 If your case is accepted by one of our solicitors, they’ll do everything they can to make the claims process as easy as possible.
 You won’t need to deal with the school or their insurers, and you won’t have to answer any complex legal questions.
 You will be kept in the loop throughout the claims process and be given regular updates about how it is progressing.

-To find out if we could help you claim, why not call our team of specialist advisors on 0800 6524 881 today.
+To find out if we could help you claim, call our team of specialist advisors on 0800 6524 881 today.
 Remember, all claims that we accept are handled on a No Win No Fee basis to reduce your financial risk.

 Thank you for visiting today and reading our guide to claiming compensation for an accident in a school playground.